 Regular attendance is a principal factor in student success rates.
 The college realizes that despite this truism some students do not regularly attend class.
-Please identify students through this link by completing the Early Alert Program Form at:

-https://easternwv.formstack.com/forms/early_alert for students who have stopped attending or logging on for online classes during the (first four (4) weeks of class, submissions are due before the end of the first 5 weeks of class) (6th and 10th week before the semester's last withdrawal date) identifying students through this form will initiate early intervention
+Please identify students through this link by completing the Early Alert Program Form at: https://easternwv.formstack.com/forms/early\alert who have stopped attending or logging on for online classes during the first four (4) weeks of class, submissions are due before the end of the first 5 weeks of class; identifying these students by completing the Early Alert Program Form will initiate early intervention measures.

 The Early Alert is a tool designed to provide faculty with a convenient way to partner with other professionals to effectively communicate with students experiencing academic related concerns within the classroom once other methods of outreach are unsuccessful.
 Areas of concern include: